Quantum theory of polariton weak lasing and polarization bifurcations: Equilibrium condensate properties

-\emph{Equilibrium condensate properties.---}From Eq.~\ref{LindRho}, one can note that in this system, instead of having a specific condensation threshold, we have a threshold region from $W=\Gamma-\gamma$ to $W=\Gamma+\gamma$.
+One can note from Eq.~\ref{LindRho} that in this system, instead of having a specific condensation threshold, there is a threshold region from $W=\Gamma-\gamma$ to $W=\Gamma+\gamma$.
 Moreover, due to quantum fluctuations the condensate is already formed for $W<\Gamma-\gamma$.
-The semiclassical dynamics of the average spin components $S_\mu=\langle\hat{s}_\mu\rangle$ (see the Supplemental Material \cite{notesi} for the details) reveals the presence of the second order phase transition.
+The semiclassical dynamics of the average spin components $S_\mu=\langle\hat{s}_\mu\rangle$ (see the Appendix for the details) reveals the presence of the second order phase transition.
 For small pumping $W$, the condensate is formed with the Y polarization, but for $W>W_c$ this state becomes unstable and two elliptically polarized condensates can appear with equal probability.
 This symmetry breaking manifests the weak lasing regime.
-The critical value $W_c$ is close to $\Gamma-\gamma$ for $\alpha\ll1$, and it shifts to smaller values with increasing interaction constant.
+The critical value $W_c$ is close to $\Gamma-\gamma$ for $\alpha\ll\Gamma$, and it shifts to smaller values with increasing interaction constant.

+The mean-field approximation describes the system well in the limit of large condensate populations, and for the weak lasing regime this is realized in the case of weak interaction, $\alpha\ll\Gamma$, see Eq.\ \eqref{WLScomp-d}.
+Here we will be interested in the case $\alpha\sim\Gamma$, where the exact quantum description is necessary.
+The regime of strongly interacting polariton condensates is not routinely achieved experimentally, but it has been discussed in the context of polariton blockade \cite{verger06}, it is a clear target in the field \cite{delteil19,munozmatutano19}, and it is expected in the near future, if not already achieved \cite{zhang21}.

 Clearly, a sharp phase transition only takes place in the limit of large condensate occupations, where the mean field approximation is valid.
 To investigate the polarization parity breaking phenomenon at strong interaction and low occupation numbers, we evolve the master equation \eqref{LindRho} until reaching the steady state $\hat{\rho}_0$.
 Then we check the probability distribution of the spin operator $\hat{s}_3$.
-In the circular $\ph{\pm1}$ basis, it can be written as $\hat{s}_3=(\pd{+1}\ph{+1}-\pd{-1}\ph{-1})/2$ and it determines the polariton occupation number difference between the right and the left circularly polarized polariton modes.
+In the circular $\hat{a}_{\pm}$ basis, it can be written as $\hat{s}_3=(\hat{a}^\dagger_{+}\hat{a}_{+}-\hat{a}^\dagger_{-}\hat{a}_{-})/2$ and it determines the polariton occupation number difference between the right and the left circularly polarized polariton modes.
 Possible eigenvalues of $\hat{s}_3$ are $s_3=0,\pm1/2,\pm1,\pm3/2,\dots$, and without parity breaking the $0$ eigenvalue has the highest probability (the polariton condensate is linearly polarized).

 The probability distribution $P(s_3)$ is given by